bbeizer/PA02/README.md

 transaction description: I bought an OBSCENE amount of cats on this day
 > 4
 show transactions

-item number     amount     category   date       description
+item \#         amount     category   date       description
 ----------------------------------------
 1          5000       cats       19991203   I bought a ton of cats
 2          30         food       20000303   I bought an expensive meatball sub on this dates